 Summary: Purchase and selling of goods, though primarily economic, is also inescapably multi-aspectual in nature.

 Economics 101 tells us that in a purchase one person gives money to another (the seller) in exchange for good or services, and that many of these exchanges together constitute a market.
-But that is an explanation from the perspective of the economic aspect alone.
-But purchasing something is never as simple as that.
-In fact, purchase (and selling) is multi-aspectual functioning, in which every aspect plays an essential, not optional, part.
+But that is an explanation from the perspective of the economic aspect alone; purchasing something is never as simple as that.
+Purchase (and selling) is multi-aspectual functioning, in which every aspect plays an essential, not optional, part.
+There are two ways.

-The exchange is a contract, a juridical functioning, in which the value each gives the other is appropriate and just.
-If not, then one party can sue the other.
-The terms of the contract must, in Western cultures at least, be clear, with a sharp boundary between what is just and what is unjust (analytical aspect) and is often expressed in language (lingual aspect).
-There is agreement over the exchange (social aspect).
-There are grounds for redress in case of faulty goods (juridical aspect).
-In practice, since boundaries and language are usually a little fuzzy, and grounds for redress are often unclear, there is usually some leeway, the amount determined by our meanness or generosity (functioning in the ethical aspect).
+First, there are aspects inherent in purchase.
+It is a contract, a juridical functioning, in which the value each gives the other is appropriate and just (if not, redress may be sought).
+The terms of the contract must, in Western cultures at least, be clear, with a sharp boundary between what is just and what is unjust (analytical aspect) and is often expressed in language (lingual aspect) - though often boundaries and language are not as clear as assumed.
+The leeway in these is often determined by our meanness or generosity (functioning in the ethical aspect).
+So every exchange involves agreement (social aspect).
 When money is used, its value is socially agreed (social aspect) and must be in harmony with the market (aesthetic aspect).
-These aspects are in addition to, and depend foundationally on, the earlier aspects.
-All this is not an add-on to the exchange, but inherent in it.
+There is also an amount purchased (quantitative aspect).
+All such aspects are not add-ons to the exchange, but inherent in it.

-All economic activity is multi-aspectual functioning, and cannot be understood otherwise (so Economics 101 should teach about all aspects, referring students to their real-life experience, which exhibits all aspects).
+To understand purchasing requires taking all aspects into account.
+All economic activity is multi-aspectual functioning, and cannot be understood otherwise (so Economics 101 should teach about all aspects, referring students to full, real-life experience).

 Summary: The multi-aspectual view is relevant at all levels of the economy.